Madeleine Dean: 2018

 In February 2018, after a significant change in Pennsylvania's congressional districts mandated by the Supreme Court of Pennsylvania, Dean announced she would end her campaign for lieutenant governor and instead run for Congress in the 4th district.
 The district had previously been the 13th, represented by two-term fellow Democrat Brendan Boyle.
-But the 13th's share of Philadelphia, including Boyle’s home, was drawn into the 2nd district, and Boyle opted to run for reelection there.
+But the 13th's share of Philadelphia, including Boyle's home, was drawn into the 2nd district, and Boyle opted to run for reelection there.

 On May 15, Dean defeated two challengers, Shira Goodman and former Congressman Joe Hoeffel, in the Democratic primary.
-In the general election she defeated Republican Dan David with 63.45% of the vote to his 36.55%.
+In the general election she defeated Republican money manager Dan David with 63.45% of the vote to his 36.55%.
 She was one of four Democratic women elected to Congress from Pennsylvania in 2018.
 The others were Mary Gay Scanlon, Chrissy Houlahan and Susan Wild.
 The state's delegation had previously been all male.